 At only 22 years old, South-Eastern Kentucky native, Zac Hart is proving that he is not only an artist whose inevitable rise on his musical journey will attract the eyes and ears of country fans and beyond, but he is also a songwriter with a lot to say.
-From songs of heartbreak to eventual realizations of “the best is yet to come,” a southern boy with an L.A. vibe, Zac’s story is only in its first chapter.
+From songs of heartbreak to eventual realizations of “the best is yet to come,” a southern boy with a natural pop-sensibility, Zac’s story is only in its first chapter.

 Currently residing in Nashville, Zac has already performed as an opener for touring artists such as Lee Brice, Travis Tritt, John Michael Montgomery and more, as well as on some of country music’s most prestigious stages including the Midnite Jamboree at the Ernest Tubb Record Shop, the CMA Fest, and on Katie Couric’s TV Show in New York City for the airing of a special CMA Awards episode.